top of page

 phone flat.png

-Because the Stingerette’s main goal is to give students a safe way to get around campus, I decided to add safety features to the app.
+Because the Stingerette’s main goal is to give students a safe way to get around campus, I decided to add safety features to the app because feeling safe is more than just a ride home.
 While students are waiting for their ride, they can share their location with their contacts, call campus police, and locate buildings to wait in.
-The interface allows users to swipe between ride updates and safety features easily.
+The interface allows users to swipe between ride updates and safety features easily. â€‹

 ALL SCREENS